Lawsuit Over Invokana Alleges Acute Kidney Injury Caused by Diabetes Drug

 Philips DreamStation, CPAP and BiPAP machines sold in recent years may pose a risk of cancer, lung damage and other injuries.Learn More

-Invokana (canagliflozin) was just introduced in March 2013, as the first member of a new class of diabetes drugs known as sodium-glucose co-transporter 2 (SGLT2) inhibitors.
-While the medication was quickly adopted by the medical community, serious concerns have emerged about risk of Invokana side effects as more and more individuals use the medication.
+Invokana (canagliflozin) was the first member of a new class of diabetes drugs that have been introduced in recent years, known as sodium-glucose co-transporter 2 (SGLT2) inhibitors.
+While the medication was quickly adopted by the medical community amid aggressive marketing by the drug maker, serious concerns have emerged about the safety of Invokana.

-The FDA Invokana warnings about ketoacidosis, indicating that users should stop taking the drug and seek immediate medical attention if they develop symptoms.
-The warnings also indicate that Invokana may cause urinary tract infections, kidney infections or blood infections, which could potentially lead to kidney infections and potentially to the development of kidney failure.
+In December, the FDA announced that it is requiring new Invokana warnings about ketoacidosis, indicating that users should stop taking the drug and seek immediate medical attention if they develop symptoms.
+The new warnings also indicate that Invokana may cause urinary tract infections, kidney infections or blood infections, which could potentially lead to kidney infections and potentially to the development of kidney failure.

 During the first year Invokana was on the market, ISMP highlighted 457 serious adverse event reports submitted to the FDA involving complications from Invokana.
 These adverse event reports typically only account for a small portion of the total problems associated with prescription medications on the market.